glowlabs-org/PhaseIRewardsSimulator/v1-preprocessor/UserSpecification.md

 Within the "solarFarms" output list, each element must have a unique "farmId".

 cgpLeftovers can never have a negative value in the final output.
-There maybe negative value dust before the final output is generated.
+There may be negative value dust before the final output is generated.

 If a solar farm is listed in migratingToUtah but does not appear in the list of